 Air Cooled Cables

-Our braided braided cables and flexible connectors deliver the maximum amount of electrical power at peak efficiency.
+Our braided cables and flexible connectors deliver the maximum amount of electrical power at peak efficiency.
 Our braided flexible connectors can be made to exact specifications with our unique press welded advantage.

 Determining which air cooled welding cable that is right for you is a lot easier than you might guess.
 Below are the charts and guides needed to make sure you get the right cable every time.